emilypx/appfair.github.io/index.md

 ## Ideal: Fair

-The App Fair is designed to encourage fairness and respect between software creators (the app developers), software consumers (the users of the app), and the "fairground" distribution platform (the App Fair).
+The App Fair is designed to encourage fairness and respect between software creators (the app developers), software consumers (the users of the app), and the "fair-ground" distribution platform (the App Fair).

 ### Creator-Platform-Consumer Trust Relationship